No. 1 South Carolina women reach milestone in AP Top 25 | Times Leader

 UConn hopes to have coach Geno Auriemma back when the eight-ranked Huskies visit No. 21 Creighton on Wednesday.

-Auriemma , both UConn wins.
+Auriemma missed the last two games, both UConn wins.
 The school said he began experiencing flu-like symptoms after shootaround on Dec.
 18 before the Huskies faced Florida State.
 Auriemma’s 91-year-old mother died on Dec.
 8.

 “There’s been a lot going on in the last couple weeks, and I think it caught up to me physically,” the 68-year-old Hall of Famer said in a statement.
 “I’ve been feeling under the weather for about 10 days now, and my doctor recommended I take a few days off to fully recover.
 CD (longtime associate head coach Chris Dailey) and the coaching staff will continue to do a phenomenal job in my absence, and I look forward to returning to the team in a few days.”